Can No7 Airbrush Away foundation really deliver flawless, smooth looking skin? Find out as I put it to the test!

 However although I think the packaging looks lovely, I really don’t like the dropper for dispensing the foundation.
 I didn’t like it on the Maybelline Dream Flawless Nude Foundation, and I don’t like it on this.
 I always worry that I’m going to knock over the open bottle, and it’s just generally messier.

-No7 Airbrush Away does generally live up to the claims, although I don’t think it’s the Holy Grail foundation I am looking for.
-But put this product in a simple pump-action bottle and I’d be pretty happy.
+No7 Airbrush Away does generally live up to the claims, although I don’t think it’s the Holy Grail foundation I was hoping for for.